DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <ul>
   <li>Clicking on the "Account" tab displays a list of current users who have installed MeddiccScore.</li>
-  <li>In the right column of the list, two actions are available only to the Admin user:
+    <li>In the right column of the list, three actions are available only to the Admin users:
     <ul>
       <li><strong>Upgrade/Downgrade:</strong> Change the user's status to Premium or Free.
 This action either assigns or frees up a license.
 If no licenses are available, additional licenses can be purchased, or the account can be upgraded to the Team plan.</li>
       <li><strong>Delete:</strong> Marks the user for deletion.
 Once deleted, the user will need to reinstall MeddiccScore to regain access.</li>